nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 5. Click **DONE**

-After the generation of the CSR, a “Request” record is added under the key’s row in the table, indicating that a certificate signing request has been created for this key.
+After the generation of the CSR, a "Request" record is added under the key's row in the table, indicating that a certificate signing request has been created for this key.
 The record is added even if the request file was not saved to the local file system.

 **To certify the authentication key, transmit the certificate signing request to the approved certification service provider and accept the authentication certificate created from the certificate signing request.**